lianabisuna/lianabisuna/README.md

 - Blender

 ## More about me
-You can check out the eight projects I developed since 2018.
-I started programming when I was in my freshman year but got really passionate in my third year.
-I'm looking for a job at the moment, you can contact me during weekdays.
-Please reach out if you want to know more, I appreciate you for dropping by my github space!
+I've been in the software development industry since college and the projects I have saved here are my prized possession for several years now.
+Do check them out!
+Reach out if you want to know more, I appreciate you for dropping by my Github space!